-Table 6 compares the NHD data to the CNMS data and summarizes the Validated NVUE stream mileage from CNMS for the watershed.
+Table 5 compares the NHD data to the CNMS data and summarizes the Validated NVUE stream mileage from CNMS for the watershed.

-Table 6: NVUE Approximate Stream Mileage in the Watershed
+Table 5: NVUE Approximate Stream Mileage in the Watershed

-NVUE Validation Stream Miles NHD Streams (streams with a drainage area of greater than one square mile) 1,404 CNMS Streams (streams with effective SFHA) 381.95 Stream Miles not accounted for in CNMS 1,022.05 CNMS Valid Zone AE / AH 44.73 CNMS Valid Zone A 0 CNMS Unverified Zone AE / AH 13.97 CNMS Unverified Zone A 323.25 CNMS Zone AE / AH Requiring Further Assessment or in the process of being studied o CNMS Zone A Requiring Further Assessment 0 All Stream Miles not accounted for in CNMS as there are no effective SFHAs (sum of the below) 1,022.05 Stream Miles not accounted for in CNMS that would fall in land that could be developed 1,221.14 Stream Miles not accounted for in CNMS that would fall in land that could not be developed 182.86
+NVUE Validation Stream Miles NHD Streams (streams with a drainage area of greater than one square mile) 852.91 CNMS Streams (streams with effective SFHA) 381.95 Stream Miles not accounted for in CNMS 470.96 CNMS Valid Zone AE / AH 44.73 CNMS Valid Zone A 0 CNMS Unverified Zone AE / AH 13.97 CNMS Unverified Zone A 323.25 CNMS Zone AE / AH Requiring Further Assessment or in the process of being studied 0 CNMS Zone A Requiring Further Assessment 0 All Stream Miles not accounted for in CNMS as there are no effective SFHAs (sum of the below) 470.96 Stream Miles not accounted for in CNMS that would fall in land that could be developed 438.98 Stream Miles not accounted for in CNMS that would fall in land that could not be developed 31.98

 Within Valencia County and using these criteria from CNMS, approximately 323.25 miles of Zone A and 13.97 miles of Zone AE areas were identified as being unverified.
-Streams included in the unverified grouping include the Rio Grande and the Rio Puerco with approximately o miles of Zone AE flagged as requiring further assessment or are in the current process of being studied with on-going projects.
+Streams included in the unverified grouping include the Rio Grande and the Rio Puerco with approximately o miles of Zone AE flagged as requiring further assessment or are in the current process of being studied with ongoing projects.
 Additionally, o miles of Zone AH and approximately 44.73 miles of Zone AE in the watershed were characterized as being Valid under the NVUE metrics.

 Figure 6 provides a snapshot of CNMS factors for each stream segment, the HUC 12 risk decile, and the availability of topographic data.
-The combination of these three factors resulted in the selection of NAME OF WATERSHED Watershed for a Discovery Project.
+The combination of these three factors resulted in the selection of Valencia County for a Discovery Project.